 Note: Make sure you reboot the device after force-stopping and clearing the cache.
 This way, the CIDManager will immediately start and rebuild the new cache.

 If so far the solutions above have not worked out for you then there are two last workarounds that will definitely solve the new service provider notification issue.
-These are advanced solutions so follow very carefully.
+These are advanced solutions so follow them very carefully.

 4. Disable CIDManager App